BuildFarBox/FarBox-Doc/docs/3 Configs/5 admin and interface.json.markdown

 - title: name of the config
 - key： the key of a config, such as `title`, which can be called by {{ site.configs.title }}
 - model: one of them: text/select/check/textarea/image
-- default_value: the default value. if model is text or textarea, the value will be displayed in `placeholder`; if the model is select or check, the matched option will be selected or checked.
+- default_value: the default value.
+If model is text or textarea, the value will be displayed in `placeholder`; if the model is select or check, the matched option will be selected or checked.
 - is_list： available for textarea model, means when re-format in YAML, this will be a list.
 - options: available for mode select
 - value: available for model image, it's a filename, like `/_image/avatar.jpg`, the user can drag an image and store it in this specified path.